swe-amr-abdelaziz/todo-list-abp-framework/README.md

 - Basic CRUD operations
 - Input validations
 - Marking todos as completed
-- Status filter added to the list
+- Status and priority filters are added to the list
 - Bonus: Loading spinner applied for a better user experience

 ## Challenges Faced